Table of Contents

 Paul wrote, “But thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).
 People do not earn victory by their efforts, or deserve it because of any goodness.
 The only thing they need to do is ask for it and then act on it.
 And God will give them the victory through His Son.
 For He is the only One who has ever gained complete victory over Satan.
 And He, in turn, will give this same victory to His children.

 But how can we be sure that God will give us this victory immediately?
 Jesus said, “If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?”
 (Matthew 7:11).
 It is God’s will to instantly destroy the works of sin and the devil.
 And He is willing to give this victory more than we are willing to feed our children when they are hungry.
 He is waiting to honor the believer’s faith and to supply all his need “according to his riches in glory by Christ Jesus” (Philippians 4:19).
-His promises are unlimited.

-Claim God’s promises by faith
+Claim God’s Promises

 When the Holy Spirit convicts a person to stop a sin, the person needs to stop it immediately and not gradually.
 Some believe that this is not possible.
 But the Bible assures us that God can give us the victory and the Almighty doesn’t lie.
 The same moment we ask for deliverance, we should accept the fact of fulfillment, thank God for the gift, and get up and act like it has been done.
 This self-fulfilling power in the promise is given in response to our prayer and faith.
 Romans 6:11, “Likewise reckon ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.”
 The word “reckon” means to believe.